YorkCodeDojo/MastermindMay2019/Exercises.md

 * From the set of guesses with the maximum score, select one as the next guess, choosing a member of S whenever possible.

-### 3d Guessing
-If you can't get 3c working then don't worry.
-Picking one of the remaining combinations at random will also work quite well. :-)

-#### 3e Game
-Combine your solutions for the exercises 1a,  1b, 3a, 3b and 3c to create a game where you play against the computer.
-The computer taking the role of the code breaker.